NathanRosse/Project1/README.md

 N0 - The south side is the biggest crime spot
 Alt - Crime is starting to disseminate out of the south and into the west and east side

-N0 - Most crimes are going taking place in public streets and are robberies Alt - Robberies occurring on streets are not the most common crime and are below other categories.
+N0 - Most crimes are going taking place in public streets and are burglaries Alt - Burglary occurring on streets are not the most common crime and are below other categories.

 N0 - Most crime is taking place later in the evening and usually nicer weather Alt - Crime occurs at all periods of the day and weather occasionally affects it.